anushajoseph/AME/README.md

 **2.** Imported Moment from "react-moment" to work with the dates.

-**3.** Imported Calendar from "react-calendar" , select the last period datecurrent date or time if asked by the user.
+**3.** Imported Calendar from "react-calendar" to select the last period date.

 **4.** User should select their period cycle length and then her last period start date from the calender.